greencloud/BitURL/README.md

    directory and rename it to **.htaccess**.

-5. This API can be integrated into another web application by simply using the simple, readily to use function in the '**setup/API.php**' file.
+5. This API can be integrated into another web application by simply using a simple, ready to use function in the '**setup/API.php**' file.
 Enjoy!

 ###### --------------------------------